 An audience as engaged as a three year old at Pepper Pig World

-I offer specialist photographic services for conservation and environmentally conscious organisations looking to engage and retain an audience.
-Should I be one for bragging, I could tell you about my highly and specially commended accolades in the Wildlife Photographer of the Year, I could mention my decades of experience as a professional underwater photographer, or being chosen as an assignment photographer by several eminent conservation organisations.
-Instead, I'll offer some advice for photography in a image-hungry world.
+I offer specialist photographic services for organisations looking to engage and retain an audience.
+Should I be one for bragging, I could tell you about my highly and specially commended accolades in the Wildlife Photographer of the Year, I could mention the other awards I've won, or the publications that have used my work around the world.
+Or indeed my decades of experience as a professional underwater photographer, or being a chosen assignment photographer by several eminent organisations.
+Instead, I'll offer some advice for photography in an image-hungry world.

 These days, you often hear talk of the ‘hero’ image.
 You may think it just means a picture of Tom Cruise, but it’s actually the main picture on a web page or the lead picture in a news story, but it goes deeper than just being a big picture.
 A hero shot has to embody the story without the need for words.
 Finding that image and taking it is a skill I’ve learned over numerous assignments for the likes of Greenpeace, International Animal Rescue, Born Free Foundation and the Port of London Authority.
 The hero image gives a story gravitas and grabs the attention of the reader in a time when attention-spans are as rare as a sad ending to a John Hughes movie or a muggle in a Harry Potter film.

 In a world filled with swiping fingers, your imagery needs to be a brake.
-Give people a reason to linger longer than a cream slice at an afternoon tea in an old people’s home and they will return.
+Give people a reason to linger longer than a cream slice at afternoon tea in an old people’s home.
 The human mind desires a reason to stop, you have to give it one.

 So if you want your audience as engaged as a three year old at Pepper Pig World, get in touch at photo@gavinparsons.co.uk